Johnny & Associates: Establishment of the Victim Relief Committee

 On 13 September 2023 was announced on the official site the establishment of the Victim Relief Committee & compensation reception desk.
 The Victim Relief Committee will be entrusted with determining the amount of compensation based on the contents of the declarations made by the victims, as said on the announcement.
 The committee is composed of three lawyers with no ties to Johnny's Office, nor to the victims seeking compensation.
 On 2 October, an external Chief Compliance Officer (CCO) will be appointed to formulate and implement basic policies on human rights and develop internal rules.
 According to the site, the agency plans to announce more specific measures based on the recommendations of the Special Team for Recurrence Prevention.
 In addition, the agency promised to not receive remuneration for the talent's program and commercial advertisement appearances for one year, with all income going directly to the artist.

+Compensation information

+As of August 14, 2026, Smile–Up had received 1044 claims, of which 226 people had not responded.
+Of the remaining 818 people, 816 have been notified of the compensation details by the Victim Relief Committee people: 585 people for compensation, 231 people that there will be no compensation.
+For the remaining 2, investigation is still under way.